cedricfung/MeT/docs/index.md

 This project is under heavy development and not yet be an alpha project, you shouldn't rely it to store your important documents.

-Though it's intended to be reliable at anytime, the content is stored locally with the experimental HTML5 feature `IndexedDB`, I haven't do enough tests to see if all browsers would crash the database in certain situations.
+Though it's supposed to be reliable at anytime, the content is stored locally with the experimental HTML5 feature `IndexedDB`, I haven't do enough tests to see if all browsers would crash the database in certain situations.

 ## Features